kachwalUttamsharma/Beginner-FullStack-Module-June/README.md

     1. Theatre API implementation and integration with client for admin and profile users
     2. Building Show API and Integration with Client to add shows.

+## Class - 50 Node 10

+    1. Home Page UI
+    2. Building API for getMovies By Id
+    3. Building API for getAllTheatre by movie id